 GSSM's Outreach shares exemplary programs statewide to improve science achievement.
-A new grant from Google enabled us to expand a compute-based entrepreneurship camp for middle school students in Berkeley County.
-Our Summer Science Program encouraged 8th, 9th and 10th graders to explore "real" science, math and computer.
-A new grant from the US Department of Education will enable us to actively seek out and encourage promising seventh graders who wish to pursue math and science.
+A continuing grant from Google enabled us to expand a computer-based entrepreneurship camp for middle school students in Berkeley County, and we moved a similar concept to Greenville.
+Our GO SciTech Program encouraged 8th, 9th and 10th graders to explore "real" science, math and computer.
+We completed a program funded by the US Department of Education enabling us to actively seek out and encourage promising seventh graders who wish to pursue math and science.
+Sonoco has funded a remarkable program with Darlington County Schools, GSSM, Coker College and Yale University to enhance educational excellence at all levels in Hartsville.

 We are eagerly planning to enhance this remarkable record.
-When new faculty and staff are funded, we will more than double the students served in both the Outreach and Residential programs.
+Our new faculty and staff members are as amazing as our veterans, and we will continue to grow this year and next, more than doubling the students served in both the Outreach and Residential programs.
 We will pursue opportunities for our students to carry out scientific research globally, and support that effort with enhanced instruction in foreign languages.
 GSSM will continue to be a flagship for education in South Carolina and, increasingly, the nation.